Skip to content

 1. References:

-Personally, I don't trust references from an AI model without verifying them manually.
+Personally, I don't trust references from my fine-tuned model without verifying them manually.
 Maybe this is solved in newer models, but during my testing phase I noticed some bad references with 7b models I was using.
 I never tested this out to see the quality of the app on references, my personal preference is to remove any long references sections before summarizing, and deal with those separate.
 I don't think this is a permenant blocker, just an area that I haven't fully dealt with or understood, yet.

 2. Other: